GabeThatGuy/Better1028Site/README.md

 Welcome, everyone!
 This is Gabe's better version of the MATH 1028 course page.
-I got bored and was pissed off at George's Page soooooo......
+I got bored and was pissed off at George's Page.
+By the way, feel free to DM me on discord (GabeThatGuy#9964) if you have any requests regarding this I should add to the page.
+Thanks!

 ## News